 In this paper, we describe the current state of quadratic Chabauty--based algorithms for the resolution of Diophantine equations arising from modular curves.
-Here we consider the usual modular curves associated to congruence subgroups of $\SL_2(\Z)$, as well as Atkin--Lehner quotients of such curves.
+Here we consider the usual modular curves associated to congruence subgroups of $\SL_2(\Z)$, as well as Atkin--Lehner quotients thereof.

-We first recall the motivating question of the subject: let $E$ be an elliptic curve over a number field $K$.
-What are the possible ways for the Galois group $\Gal (\overline{K}/K)$ to act on the group $E_{\mathrm{tors}}$ of torsion points of $E$?
-Equivalently, what are the conjugacy classes of subgroups of $\GL _2 (\Z/N\Z)$ that arise as images of the mod $N$ Galois representation $\rho _{E,N}$?
+Recall the motivating question of the subject: let $E$ be an elliptic curve over a number field $K$.
+What are the possible ways for the Galois group $\Gal (\overline{K}/K)$ to act on the group of torsion points of $E$?
+Equivalently, what are the conjugacy classes of subgroups of $\GL _2 (\Z/N\Z)$ arising as images of the mod $N$ Galois representation $\rho _{E,N}$?

 By a theorem of Serre \cite{Ser72}, if $E$ is an elliptic curve without complex multiplication, then for all primes $N\gg 0$, the representation $\rho _{E,N}$ is surjective.
-Serre's uniformity question \cite{Ser72} asks whether this can be made \textit{uniform} over $\Q $: is there an absolute constant $N_0 $ such that for all primes $N>N_0 $, the representation $\rho _{E,N}$ is surjective for all elliptic curves $E/\Q$ without complex multiplication?
+Serre's uniformity question \cite{Ser72} asks whether this can be made \textit{uniform} over $\Q $: is there an $N_0 $ such that, for all primes $N>N_0 $, if $E/\Q $ is an elliptic curve without complex multiplication, then $\rho _{E,N}$ is surjective?
 By a classification of maximal subgroups of $\GL _2 (\Z/N\Z)$, this amounts to determining elliptic curves whose mod $N$ Galois representation is contained in a Borel subgroup, the normaliser of a split Cartan subgroup, the normaliser of a non-split Cartan subgroup, or an `exceptional' subgroup (such that the projective image is $S_4 ,A_4,$ or $A_5$).

 Mazur's Program B \cite{maz77} asks for all of the possible Galois actions on torsion subgroups of elliptic curves without complex multiplication.
 This question includes Serre's uniformity question but is more general.
 From a Diophantine perspective, it roughly amounts to determining the rational points on all modular curves.